nnirror/wax/README.md

 ## allpass
 Applies an allpass filter to `signal in`.
-- `gain` controls the gain of the allpass filter.
 - `delay (ms)` controls the delay of the allpass filter.

 ## and